bigbadcyborg/Robotics-assignment-5/README.md

 #### Part A: LLM Testing

-The goal of this part is to demonstrate that you have tested the two provided LLMs.
+The goal of this part is to demonstrate that you have tested the two provided LLMs, chat and instruct finetuned LLaMa2.

 * **LLM Insights and Logical Test:**
 * **Model Comparison:** In your narration, briefly explain the conceptual difference between chat and instruct LLM models.
 Then, show a quick example of how their responses differ to the same input, proving you have tested both.
+* **System Prompt Comparison:** In your narration, briefly explain effects of having a system prompt and not having a system prompt.
 * **Logical Puzzle:** Discuss the result of using a text-only demo script to send the specific "thirsty" bottle problem to your LLaMa action server using appropriate prompt engineering to formulate the problem in natural language.
 Choose an appropriate model for this task.
 You may assume or define all other necessary parameters about the environment and robot for prompt engineering to ask LLM to solve this puzzle.
 * **Thirsty bottle problem:** The user is thirsty.
 On a table in front of you are four objects: a hat, a computer mouse, a toaster, and a water bottle full of water.
 How can Turtlebot3 with a manipulator arm help the user?
 * **Prompt Engineering:** After the puzzle, verbally explain the specific LLaMa model you used and the prompt engineering techniques you applied to ensure the model solved the puzzle correctly and returned answers that can be parsed easily into concrete action sequences that can be taken by the robot.